 She also reports that she received submissions from the C of E urging her not to include “concerns that may be taken as a criticism of clerics or staff for not filtering or verifying allegations”, and writes of “the breadth of the systemic and individual failings that have come to light during the course of this inquest”.

-The Revd Alan Griffin, of Wapping, London, who was a C of E priest before going over to Rome in 2012, hanged himself in November 2020 while he was being investigated over false allegations of child abuse.
+The Revd Alan Griffin, of Wapping, London, who was a C of E priest before going over to Rome in 2012, took his own life in November 2020 while he was being investigated over false allegations of child abuse.
 The coroner, Mary Hassell, reports that the allegations were “supported by no complainant, no witness and no accuser”.

 In an official Prevention of Future Deaths report sent to both the Archbishop of Canterbury and the chair of the Catholic Standards Safeguarding Agency last Friday, Coroner Hassell records a death of suicide.
 She writes that Fr Griffin “killed himself because he could not cope with an investigation into his conduct, the detail of and the source for which he had never been told.

 “The investigation had been ongoing for over a year and was being conducted by his former Church of England diocese and subsequently also by his current Roman Catholic diocese (to whom the Church of England had passed a short, written summary of allegations that contained inaccuracies and omitted mention of Father Griffin’s earlier suicide attempt on learning of his HIV status).

 “Father Griffin did not abuse children.
 He did not have sex with young people under the age of 18.
 He did not visit prostitutes.
 He did not endanger the lives of others by having sex with people whilst an HIV risk.
 And there was no evidence that he did any of these things.
 He was an HIV positive (viral load undetectable) gay priest.”